Mental Health Support

 Three vintage photographic slides with white cardboard frames labeled “Color Transparency” and “This Side Toward Screen” are displayed, two partially overlapping, one marked 29—evoking memories that inspire reflections on emotional healing.

-Therapy that makes room for all of you.
+Services that make room for all of you.

 The messy parts, the tender spots, and the parts still figuring it out.